 - Remove the shards of broken tiles and chip out the remaining pieces that are stuck down using a chisel and hammer.

 - Next, use the chisel and hammer to remove any remaining grout and adhesive from the substrate and give it a final sweep out to remove all the debris.

 - Mix up a small amount of tile adhesive and apply to the underside of the tile using a notched trowel.
 Make sure you fully cover the surface to prevent air pockets once the adhesive is set.

 - Carefully place the new tile into the centre of the hole and gently press it into position, making sure the new tile lines up with the existing ones and is laid completely flat.
 Once in position, leave the adhesive to dry fully.

-So there you have it, answers to those burning questions on how and why tiles crack, as well as some handy tips for cracked tile repair.
+So, there you have it – answers to those burning questions on how and why tiles crack, as well as some handy tips on how to repair cracked tiles.

-Of course, if repairing cracked tiles using the above methods isn’t an option, you’ll find plenty of premium-quality floor tiles and wall tiles right here, and our blog is packed full of ideas on how to use them, too!
+Of course, if repairing a cracked tile using the above methods isn’t an option, you’ll find plenty of premium-quality floor tiles and wall tiles right here – and our blog is packed full of ideas on how to use them, too!